top of page

 What to do with such a philanthropic oddity.
 Re-sell it?
 Or -- as he did after briefly putting it on market and intuiting from ready responses that the place was undervalued and maybe worthy of building up as a long-term investment.

 To his everlasting credit, while indeed aiming to transform the place into a profit-generating resort, one which would on certain levels take it further from the original spirit of Stewart's good-karma enterprise, he accepted the proposal of the extended local family who approached him.
-Primarily composed of sisters Pat and Cece and their respective daughters, Mary and Susie, they believed in the place so much they were willing to work for peanuts to try to reactivate its original dedicated healing focus and spirit of genuine service.
-They apparently convinced him that with more and more people seeking such natural spa purification and rejuvenation, in time business was bound to take off.
-This indeed became the case, but only after 20 years of hit or miss efforts in which the ideal was blunted by Foggy's constant badgering them to churn out ever greater returns. (see more of their story along with writer's involvement, in 'Me and Mary and Stewart Springs'.)
+Composed of three sisters, Pat, Cece and Mary, and the first two's respective daughters, Mary and Susie, they believed in the place so much they were willing to work for peanuts; they hoped to reactivate its original dedicated healing focus and spirit of genuine service.
+They apparently convinced him that with people increasingly seeking out such natural spa purification and rejuvenation, in time business was bound to take off.
+This indeed became the case, but only after 20 years of hit or miss efforts in which their efforts were likely blunted by Foggy's constant badgering to produce greater profits.

-He was at least open-minded enough to allow clothing-optional during the last 17 years of his reign, the new policy in effect from 2000 to 2016.
-And had the good sense to keep much of the place's historic and quaint rustic charm intact -- even if (dubiously) adding to it in a faux manner by building the peculiar, neo-old-fort entrance. (see side story below).
-And, despite occasional grumbling, let the by-then weekly Karuk sacred sweat lodge ceremonies continue doing their thing on its spot above the bathhouse.
+He was at least open-minded enough to allow clothing-optional during the last 17 years of his reign, the new policy being in effect from 2000 through 2016.
+And had the good sense to keep much of the place's historic and quaint rustic charm intact -- even if (dubiously) adding to it in a faux manner by building the peculiar, neo-old-fort entrance. (see side story below.)
+And, despite occasional grumbling, let the by then weekly Karuk sacred sweat lodge ceremonies continue doing their thing on the spot above the bathhouse.

-A future Frommers Guide would call the place "...one of the most unusual health spas in California."
+A Frommers Guide book would call the place "...one of the most unusual health spas in California."
 Few if any would disagree with such an assessment.
-The realm had over time become a super mongrel, an unlikely mix of being, first, indigenous peoples' sacred sanctuary land, then a site of an unspeakable massacre, then the partial redemption by a pioneer family, and, finally, varying degrees of inappropriate-use diversions and/or over-commercial focus by most future stewards among the few trying to keep the land's healing spirit alive.
+The realm had over time become a super mongrel, unlikely mix of being: first, indigenous peoples' sacred sanctuary land, then the site of unspeakable massacre, then the partial redemption by a pioneer family, and, finally, varying degrees of inappropriate-use diversions and/or over-commercial focus by most future stewards, among the few trying to keep the land's healing spirit alive for public benefit.

 Foggy wasn't always an absentee 'owner.'
 Early on he came up and stayed in the A-frame with his family on working vacations.
 Future co-managing daughters Crystal and Astra reported having fond childhood memories of the place.
 He no doubt tuned into the grounds, sussing the possibilities and brainstorming ways to maybe upgrade it into a more upscale-rustic sort of springs resort.
 He hoped to attract a broader variety of visitors beyond the then-limited base of natural healing devotees and often thin-spending countercultural trekkers.